 Maximum Time Frame to Complete Program: Students are expected to complete degree requirements after attempting a certain number of credit hours.
 The maximum attempted credit hours allowed degree/certificate completion will be up to 150% of the credit hours needed to complete that type of degree.
 All credit hours count whether or not a student received aid.
 All hours attempted including repeated courses, F's, W's, I's P's, and audits count toward the student's maximum time frame.
 Students who change their degree and/or majors or who are pursuing a second degree are subject to the maximum number of hours.
-Changing a degree may suspend financial aid if the degree cannot mathematically be completed within the maximum time frame.
+Changing your degree may suspend your financial aid if you cannot mathematically complete the degree within the maximum time frame.